529 Plan FAQs

 You may reallocate previously invested monies (contributions and earnings) twice each calendar year and upon a change to the beneficiary.
 See investment options for more information.

 Use the 529 Plan Investment Instructions Form (PDF) to change instructions on current and future investments.

 - Can I pick the investments for my account?

 You choose the portfolios, but not the individual funds.
 The IRS does not allow a participant to have direct or indirect control over the investments in a 529 account.
 The 529 portfolios are invested in a combination of mutual funds.
 To see a list of the underlying mutual funds that make up each portfolio, visit the plan performance pages.

 - Who are the Fidelity-managed 529 Plan portfolio managers?

-Mr. Dierdorf received a bachelor of science degree in statistics from the University of Delaware in 1993.
-He is a Chartered Financial Analyst charter holder, a Fellow of the Society of Actuaries and a member of the American Academy of Actuaries.
+Andrew earned his bachelor of science degree in statistics from the University of Delaware, where he also minored in economics.
+He is a Chartered Financial Analyst (CFA) charterholder, as well as a Fellow of the Society of Actuaries (FSA), Chartered Market Technician (CMT), and a Member of the American Academy of Actuaries (MAAA).

 Call a college savings representative800-544-2776